How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 According to Einstein marketer, an audience avatar, user persona, audience persona, buyer persona or a customer avatar is “a detailed profile of your ideal customer.
 It doesn’t make assumptions or categorize people into groups.
 The avatar focuses on one person and outlines everything about them.”

-In the interest of keeping this section short and digestible, I assume that you know what a user persona is.
+To keep this section short and digestible, I assume you know what a user persona is.

-By knowing your user’s interest, desires, pain points, common touchpoints and more, you will be able to find content ideas that much more suited/relevant to your users.
+By knowing your users’ interests, desires, pain points, common touchpoints, and more, you will be able to find content ideas that are much more suited to/relevant to them.

 Elements required for a persona

-For the purpose for finding content topics, your persona can have any number elements.
-The trick here is to have enough data so that you can derive some meaningful insights on what your average audience might like to read.
+Your persona can have any number of elements to help you find content topics.
+The trick is to have enough data to derive meaningful insights into what your average audience might like to read.

-Here are some common elements that I generally use to make up a persona.
-For the purpose of simplicity, you do not need to have ALL the information.
-Pick the elements you think can give you a peek of how your audience actually is.
+Here are some common elements that I generally use to create a persona.
+For the purpose of simplicity, you do not need all the information.
+Pick the elements that give you a glimpse of your audience’s actual personality.

 List of Elements